huntertran/ptidej-wordcloud/README.md

 # 2. Install package
 <a id="markdown-install-package" name="install-package"></a>

-After each run, the `ptidejWordcloud/sitelist.json` file mark the project crawled or wordcloud generated with `true` value.
+After each run, the `ptidejWordcloud/sitelist.json` file marks the project crawled or wordcloud generated with `true` value.
 Modify these values if you want to re-run any project

 > Requirement:
 > - python 3.7 or above